MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Parametric Modeling of Mining Robots

 where \(\mathcal{L} = \{L_i\}\), \(\mathcal{J} = \{J_i\}\), and \(\mathcal{A} = \{A_i\}\) denote the sets of links, joints, and actuators, respectively.
 Let \(n_L=|\mathcal{L}|\), \(n_J=|\mathcal{J}|\), and \(n_A=|\mathcal{A}|\).
 Figure~\ref{fig:joints-and-actuator} illustrates these three categories and their topological relations.

-Based on common underground platforms and industry practice, the mining robots considered in this paper satisfy the following assumptions: \begin{enumerate}[label=(\roman*), leftmargin=*, itemsep=2pt, topsep=2pt] \item actuation is provided by linear actuators, and each actuator redundancy group (defined in \textit{Actuators} in this section) corresponds to one degree of freedom (DoF) of the robot; \item the robot joints are restricted to revolute, prismatic, and fixed joints; \item the robot may contain planar four-bar linkages, and after contracting all such four-bars (defined in Sec.~\ref{sec:fourbar-generalized}), the joint topology becomes acyclic when all actuators are ignored. \end{enumerate} This scope captures the dominant kinematic structures of major underground mining robots.
+Based on common underground platforms and industry practice, the mining robots considered in this paper satisfy the following assumptions: \begin{enumerate}[label=(\roman*),align=parleft,leftmargin=*,labelsep=0.8mm] \item Actuation is provided by linear actuators, and each actuator redundancy group (defined in \textit{Actuators} in this section) corresponds to one degree of freedom (DoF) of the~robot; \item The robot joints are restricted to revolute, prismatic, and fixed joints; \item The robot may contain planar four-bar linkages, and after contracting all such four-bars (defined in Section~\ref{sec:fourbar-generalized}), the joint topology becomes acyclic when all actuators are~ignored. \end{enumerate}

+This scope captures the dominant kinematic structures of major underground mining robots.
 Our contribution is a unified framework that enables automatic topology processing and kinematics computation within this scope, rather than a general-purpose solution intended to cover arbitrary robot mechanisms.

-\textbf{\textit{Links}}. $L_i=(i,\mathbf{T},V)$ denotes a link, modeled as an ideal rigid body with 6-DoF in three-dimensional (3D) space.
-The index $i\in\{0,\dots,n_L-1\}$ is the unique identifier; by convention, the base link is $L_0$, whose parent is the world coordinate system (WCS).
+\textbf{\textit{Links }}. $L_i=(i,\mathbf{T},V)$ denotes a link, modeled as an ideal rigid body with 6-DoF in three-dimensional (3D) space.
+The index $i\in\{0,\dots,n_L-1\}$ is the unique identifier; by convention, the base link is $L_0$, whose parent is the world coordinate system.
 The links are connected in pairs by joints, directionally.
 Topologically, the closer a component is to $L_0$, the smaller its ID is.
 We use $\mathbf{T}_i\in \mathrm{SE}(3)$ to denote the transformation of \emph{link} $L_i$ relative to its parent.
-Figure \ref{fig:transformations} illustrates the transformations between links and joints.
-The component $V$ stores the visual model (geometry and its local offset), detailed in Sec.~\ref{sec:mrdf}.
+Figure~\ref{fig:transformations} illustrates the local transformations associated with the directed joint \(J_{ij}\) between \(L_i\) and \(L_j\).
+The component $V$ stores the visual model (geometry and its local offset), detailed in Section~\ref{sec:mrdf}.